 Can’t wait to get back and do it again!

 I just got back from 2 weeks in Hawaii.
-The last 10 of those days we were on Maui.
+For the last 10 of those days, we were on Maui.
 I stayed at the Bay Villas at Kapalua and the joy and peace I found just sitting on the lanai looking for the last of the whales and enjoying the spectacular sunsets, has got to be what heaven is like.
-Sooooo worth the 12 hour trip to get there.
-There's no place like Maui, LOVE IT!
+Sooooo worth the 12-hour trip to get there.
+There’s no place like Maui, LOVE IT!

-Most people think of beach, and sun, and glorious sunsets when they think of Maui.
-These things are most definitely true, but I am inspired by the people and the peaceful way of life and the true Aloha Spirit on Maui.
-Getting away from the tourist areas and exploring the island on our own in the small towns was the best thing we did this last trip in April.
+Most people think of beaches, sun, and glorious sunsets when they think of Maui.
+These things are most definitely true, but I am inspired by the people and the peaceful way of life, and the true Aloha Spirit on Maui.
+Getting away from the tourist areas and exploring the island on our own in the small towns was the best thing we did on this last trip in April.
 You get a real sense of everyday life on Maui and how simple and happy life can be.
 The locals were very hospitable and genuine.
-It is really hard to put into words other than say: Maui no ka oi!
+It is really hard to put into words other than to say: Maui no ka oi!

 My favorite memory of Maui would have to be this last valentines day.
 My parents took our entire family.
 My husband and I planned a whole day together.
 Our major activity was scuba diving and we had been looking forward to it for months!
 (Since we are from Wyoming, we had never been before and didn’t really know what to expect).

 So we get out on the boat and our instructor walked us through everything that we would need to know.
 My husband got in the water first and they had forgotten to turn his air on!
 He of course panicked and got out.
 He refused to go.
 So I went by myself with these strangers!!
 He will never live it down…he missed out on an experience of a lifetime.